Perifo straight ceiling base kit (2 pendants, 1 light bar) | Philips Hue UK

 Perifo straight ceiling base kit (2 pendants, 1 light bar)

-This ceiling track lighting kit in white includes a linear light bar, two pendant lights, a 1.5-meter rail, a 1-meter rail, a PSU that sits at the end of one rail, and connectors to create a straight line.
+This ceiling track lighting kit in black includes a linear light bar, two pendant lights, a 1.5-meter rail, a 1-meter rail, and a PSU that sits in between two rails.

 - Free shipping over £50 (UK only)